-Mitsuru IGAMI (Michi) is an assistant professor at Yale Department of Economics and studies the economics of creative destruction, with emphasis on strategic industry dynamics.
+Mitsuru (Michi) IGAMI is an Assistant Professor of Economics at Yale Department of Economics (and a SIEPR Visiting Assistant Professor at Stanford University, July 1, 2014 – June 30, 2015) and studies the economics of creative destruction, with emphasis on strategic industry dynamics.

 FIELDS OF SPECIALIZATION

 - 9/9/2014 U Arizona: "Cannibalization and Preemptive Entry in Heterogeneous Markets"

 - 9/23/2014 Carnegie Mellon (Tepper) & U Pittsburgh: "Cannibalization and Preemptive Entry in Heterogeneous Markets"

 - 9/26/2014 Federal Reserve Board of Governors: "Offshoring under Oligopoly"

 - 10/6/2014 Stanford (Japan Lunch): "Shakeout with Mergers"

 - 10/13/2014 Stanford (Junior Faculty Lunch): "Shakeout with Mergers"